vijendharv/api/guidelines.md

 #### <a name="data-reserved-keys"></a>Reserved Key Names

-The following key names are important across all domains at Concur.
+The following key names are important across all domains.
 They can be used in data only within the context of the service defining the key name.

 Name | Type | Format | Description
 -----|------|--------|------------